Paul Carter MSc, BSc, HCPC, MCSP, MAACP, MACPSEM, MSOMM

 Paul studied at Teesside University qualifying with a 1st class BSc (Hons) in sports therapy in 2007 and went on to gain an MSc in Physiotherapy in 2010.
 Whilst studying for his masters Paul worked with a non-league football team as the lead sports therapist whilst also working with high level cyclists.

-Paul is trained in the use of acupuncture, cupping, diagnostic ultrasound imaging and Kinesio taping.
+Paul is trained in the use of acupuncture, diagnostic ultrasound imaging, Kinesio taping and injection therapy.

 What our patients say about Paul Carter MSc, BSc, HCPC, MCSP, MAACP, MACPSEM, MSOMM